 Integrate Azure services with virtual networks for network isolation

-Virtual Network (VNet) integration for an Azure service enables you to lock down access to the service to only your virtual network infrastructure.
-The VNet infrastructure also includes peered virtual networks and on-premises networks.
+Virtual Network integration for an Azure service enables you to lock down access to the service to only your virtual network infrastructure.
+The virtual network infrastructure also includes peered virtual networks and on-premises networks.

-VNet integration provides Azure services the benefits of network isolation and can be accomplished by one or more of the following methods:
+Virtual network integration provides Azure services the benefits of network isolation with one or more of the following methods:

-- Using Private Endpoint that connects you privately and securely to a service powered by Azure Private Link.
-Private Endpoint uses a private IP address from your VNet, effectively bringing the service into your virtual network.
+Using Private Endpoint that connects you privately and securely to a service powered by Azure Private Link.
+Private Endpoint uses a private IP address from your virtual network, effectively bringing the service into your virtual network.

 Deploy dedicated Azure services into virtual networks

 When you deploy dedicated Azure services in a virtual network, you can communicate with the service resources privately, through private IP addresses.

 Deploying a dedicated Azure service into your virtual network provides the following capabilities:

 Resources within the virtual network can communicate with each other privately, through private IP addresses.
 Example, directly transferring data between HDInsight and SQL Server running on a virtual machine, in the virtual network.